wachirarobbinson/Flatiron-Bank/README.md

 # flatiron-bank
 - This simple React app allows users to view, search, and add bank transactions to a table.
-- To view the project on th browser visit:
+- Here is the projects URL: https://golden-kringle-c4baa4.netlify.app/
 ## Project Description
 The user fills out and submits the form to add a new transaction.
 This adds the new transaction to the table.
 Users can search for transactions by typing into the search bar.
-Only transactions with a description matching the search term are shown in the transactions table.Users can delete a transaction which will remove it from the table
+Only transactions with a description matching the search term are shown in the transactions table.
+Users can delete a transaction which will remove it from the table

 # Executing App on a local machine